Maintaining your skin’s health requires a partnership between you and your dermatologist. An early and accurate diagnosis makes all the difference.

 Inflammatory Skin Disease

-Dr. Cohen has the training, expertise and a full complement of diagnostic tests and treatments needed to evaluate and treat inflammatory conditions and other skin diseases.
+Our doctors have the training, expertise and a full complement of diagnostic tests and treatments needed to evaluate and treat inflammatory conditions and other skin diseases.
 Our in-office capabilities include comprehensive skin allergy patch testing, skin biopsies, extensive laboratory studies and advanced treatments for complicated skin diseases.
 We also offer narrow-band ultraviolet light B phototherapy for patients who need it for eczema, psoriasis and other recalcitrant inflammatory skin diseases.

 (Bacterial, Yeast, Viral, Fungal and insect/mite infestations)